geoview-core - v2.2.0

 ISO_DISPLAY_YEAR_ONLY_FORMAT: TypeDisplayDateFormat = ...

-A Default time only format for English and French
+A default year-only format for English and French.

 ISO_TIME_FORMAT: "HH:mm:ss" = 'HH:mm:ss'